Wounded-Knee/Whitepine/DEPLOYMENT.md

 # S3 + CloudFront Deployment Guide

-This document outlines the deployment process for the USA Full-Stack Application to AWS S3 with CloudFront CDN.
+This document outlines the deployment process for the Whitepine Full-Stack Application to AWS S3 with CloudFront CDN.

 ## Prerequisites